-The basic I&C design principles and features of the EC6 are to ensure a reliable and safe design.
+The following section explains the basic I&C design principles and features of the EC6.
 The I&C architecture including electrical systems is described, the categorization approach is outlined, and the defense in depth and common cause failure defenses are summarized.